Great Northern Railway (Great Britain)

-Getting parliamentary authorisation
+Parliamentary authorisation

 In 1836, a railway to be called the Great Northern Railway was proposed.
 It was to run from Whitechapel in east London via Cambridge and Lincoln to York.
 However, this was a stupendously ambitious project for such an early date, and Parliament turned it down.

 By 1844 there was only one trunk railway from London to the north of England: the London and Birmingham Railway was in an uneasy alliance with the Grand Junction Railway, which in turn connected with the North Union Railway which connected to Preston and Fleetwood.
 Scottish travellers made use of a steamer service from Fleetwood to Ardrossan.

 This was the period of the Railway Mania, when myriad schemes, not all of them realistic, were promoted, and anyone could get rich quickly if they were not caught with a failed scheme.
 At this time George Hudson, a railway financier, was exceptionally skilled in promoting railways and having them built, and most particularly of neutralising or destroying any opposition or competition to his lines.
 His methods were not always respectable.

 Some promoters wanted to build a railway from London to York, and after much negotiation with promoters of other lines that might connect or compete, a London and York Railway was submitted to the 1845 session of Parliament.
 There were 224 railway bills in that session, and the Board of Trade was instructed to set up a committee to assess groups of proposed lines; the committee became known as the Five Kings.
 When the London and York Railway scheme came before the parliamentary committees, Hudson set up such a protracted series of objections that the project ran out of parliamentary time in that session.